 Construction of this building began 4 July 1874 and was completed 1 March 1876.
-An agreedupon name for this structure has been uncertain from the beginning.
+An agreed-upon name for this structure has been uncertain from the beginning.
 A list of buildings in the Official Catalogue of the Centennial Exhibition made no mention of a Memorial Hall.
 However, later in a section of this catalog describing the Art Gallery, the text labels its description as pertaining to Memorial Hall.
 Most publications of the era describing the Centennial use the title Art Gallery, only briefly mentioning Memorial Hall as an attachment to the rear of the Art Gallery, the two buildings totaling 1 1⁄2 acres.
 Contrary to this an 1878 report from Pennsylvania identified this building as Memorial Hall adding that its annex houses the Art Gallery.
-Some clarity is achieved when there appears in the official catalog a picture of a building showing its title as "Art Gallery, or Memorial Hall."
+56 Some clarity is achieved when there appears in the official catalog a picture of a building showing its title as "Art Gallery, or Memorial Hall."
 In any case it is important to use the titles Art Gallery and Memorial Hall as interchangeable.

-Holland described the obverse of this medal as having an "absurd foreground," and stated the dies were likely made by William H. Key (1820-ca.1902).
+Holland described this medal as having an "absurd foreground," and stated the dies were likely made by William H. Key (1820-ca.1902).
 When issued in wood the diameter was increased from 41 mm 76 mm.
+This medal and the Main Building (with foreground) [1876-9] by Hartell & Letchworth, both showing elaborate raised foregrounds, are the most frequently found large medals in boxed sets of six issued by the Philadelphia Ornamental Wood Co.
+The reverse of this medal contains the exact wording and positioning as Schreiner's medals with no foreground for the Main Building 1876 [10] and the Memorial / Art Gallery 1876 [13].
+So it appears there was considerable cooperation following the legal suit mentioned earlier.
 Hartell & Letchworth exhibited in the Centennial.
 Whether their medals were displayed, is uncertain.
 However, they did win an award for their exhibit in Class 216 "Decorative Glass Ware: Gas Globes, Ornamental Sheet Glass, and Centennial Devices."
-Although Haseltine regards the Hartell & Letchworth medals with "ground" on the obverse as less common than those with no foreground, my census shows the opposite.
-In my sample of large round (76mm) wooden Centennial medals, 65 percent carry an elaborated foreground.
-Perhaps Haseltine saw this type less often because collectors held on to copies of this version.